 If you want to get on a call or meet your recipient in person, it’s best to ask what time works best for them.

 Showing gratitude in your self-introduction email is smart and shows you have good manners.
 It’s an easy way for you to express appreciation to your recipients and show your goodwill.

 Follow-up emails offer the opportunity for your recipients to get back in touch with you.
 They also show that you are serious about what you are asking from them.
 That care and attention help build rapport between the two of you.

 Personalizing your subject line is a good way to stand out in the recipient’s inbox.
-Actually, personalized subject lines are proven to increase open rates by as much as 50%.
+Actually, personalized subject lines have been proven to increase open rates by as much as 50%.

 Using copywriting formulas when writing your self-introduction email can make it more effective.
 For example, the “hero’s journey” formula is a tried and true way to keep your email concise while still providing an engaging narrative for potential clients or employers.

 Another copywriting formula to use is the AIDA framework.
 The AIDA framework consists of four steps:

 - Attention: Get your recipient to pay attention.